InSyncWithFoo/pyright-for-pycharm/docs/logging.md

-For debugging purposes, the plugins may log some informational data.
+For debugging purposes, the plugin may log some informational data.
 When reporting issues, always include the relevant log entries if applicable.